Dismiss Modal

 Follow-up care

-When to call your healthcare provider
+When to call your doctor

-• You aren't better after 3 days of treatment
+• You aren't better after 3 days of treatment.

-• Fever of 100.4ºF (38ºC) or higher, or as directed by your healthcare provider
+• You have a fever of 100.4ºF (38ºC) or higher, or as directed by your doctor.

-• You can't urinate because of pain
+• You can't urinate because of pain.

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.